ZEG 2025

 TBILISI, GEORGIA

-Welcome to the ZEG Tbilisi Storytelling Festival, organized by Coda Story and Impact Hub Tbilisi.
+Welcome to the ZEG Storytelling Festival, organized by Coda Story and Impact Hub Tbilisi.
 ZEG is the Georgian word for ‘the day after tomorrow,’ and that’s what the festival is all about: finding and telling the stories that matter for the day after tomorrow.

 Immerse yourself in three days of interactive masterclasses, in-conversation sessions, innovative workshops, networking, and performances on June 13-15, 2025 in Tbilisi, Georgia.